 November 2014, Xtend-Life Expert

 It’s 3 p.m., a few hours after lunch but several hours away from dinner.
 You’re feeling exhausted, your energy is depleted and all you want to do is curl up and have a quick nap.
-Since very few office settings provide for such naps, many of us head for the coffee machine or the vending machine for a chocolate bar, because we’re tired, it’s much harder to control sugar cravings.
+Since an afternoon nap is not always achievable, many of us head for the coffee machine or the vending machine, because we’re tired, and we cannot resist the sugar cravings.

-The chocolate bar, on the other hand, will offer a quick burst of energy – maybe enough to slog through a few emails – followed by an equally quick drop in energy, the result of blood glucose surging through your system and then dissipating, leaving you with lower energy than you started.
+The chocolate bar, on the other hand, offers a quick burst of energy – maybe enough to slog through a few tasks – followed by an equally quick drop in energy, the result of blood glucose surging through your system and then dissipating, leaving us with lower energy than we started.

 Still, that candy bar is hard to resist.

 According to a 2013 study from the University of California at Berkeley, when people are tired, the regions of the brain that control food choices are less capable of making smart decisions.

 “What we have discovered is that high-level brain regions required for complex judgments and decisions become blunted by a lack of sleep, while more primal brain structures that control motivation and desire are amplified,” said Matthew Walker, senior author of the study appearing in the journal Nature Communications.
 “High-calorie foods became significantly more desirable.”
 (Ref.
 1)

 Should we be snacking?